 Option #3: Clue

-The classic murder mystery game Clue is a fun time for kids, adults, and teens alike.
-This game is easy to learn and can be played on teams or individually depending on your needs.
-Clue is a game that transforms anybody into a detective in a murder case.
+Clue Game is a fun time for kids, adults, and teens alike.
+This activity is easy to learn and can be played on teams or individually depending on your needs.
+Clue is a recreation that transforms anybody into a detective in a murder case.
 You are one of just six suspects in this case.
-To find clues, move your game pieces around the mansion’s rooms and corridors displayed on the game board.
+To find clues, move your game pieces around the mansion’s rooms and corridors displayed on the activity gameboard.
 You’ll be able to narrow down the numerous possible solutions if you locate additional hints.
 Clue encourages problem-solving, creative thinking, and paying attention to details.
-This game is definitely engaging and entertaining.
+This recreation is definitely engaging and entertaining.

 Option #4: Sorry!